American Pit Bull Terriers are strong, loving, adorable dogs that make excellent companions and can be trained to become a caring part of any family.

 Not to mention, this allows your dog to learn new tricks while at the same time socializing with other dogs, thus killing two birds with one stone.

-Your dog will learn to take on new places and meet new dogs as well as people, which can be a major advantage as he gets older.
+Your dog will learn to take on new places and meet new dogs and people, which can be a significant advantage as he gets older.

 You’ll feel more confident in your dog’s ability to go on a walk and to interact with other animals in a cool, calm, and collected manner.

-This is a big advantage for both your lives and will make for a better relationship.
+This is a big advantage for your lives and will make for a better relationship.

 9. Always Show Your Dog How Much You Love Him

-One of the most important but often overlooked aspects of training your dog is the personal bond that it creates between you.
+One of the most important but often overlooked aspects of training your dog is the personal bond between you.

 He will gain worlds of respect for you as you teach him how life works and how he can be healthy and happy.